IBUNHABIBU/catalogue_of_recipes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Is the website that fetch different food recipe from the MealDb api
+#### Capstone project

+Capstone projects are solo projects at the end of the each of the Microverse Main Technical Curriculum sections.
+Building this project is very important because:

+- It's a real-world-like project, built with business specifications that will look really nice in my portfolio; and
+- Get feedback about the achievement of technical and soft skills gained during this section of the program.

+### Project specifications

+This is the React capstone is based on a catalogue of recipes.
+I have built a catalogue, that is, a browsable list of items that you can filter and access to the details of one item.

 ### Features

-  - It display all foods meal in all category
+  - It display all foods meal in all category when visiting the home page.
-  - It display all food meal within the same category
+  - It display all food meal within the same category when selecting the category by clicking the link or by filter.
-  - It display a meal when selected
+  - It displays the details of  a meal when you select your desired meal.

 <!-- BUILD WITH -->